Q&A Webcast Episode: 27 March 2011

-In this 27 March 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on immoral means to great values, optional values versus moral values, adoption versus abortion, the excuse of "i'm only human", objectivist conferences, laws and regulations, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 27 March 2011, I answered questions on immoral means to great values, optional values versus moral values, adoption versus abortion, the excuse of 'I'm only human', Objectivist conferences, laws and regulations, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now